Diet - diabetes; Blood sugar management

 Hemoglobin A1C Test

 Hemoglobin A1C (also called HbA1c or HA1c) is measured periodically up to every 3 months, or at least twice a year, to determine the average blood-sugar level over the lifespan of the red blood cell.
 While point of care (fingerstick) self-testing provides information on blood glucose for that moment, the A1C test shows how well blood sugar has been controlled over a period of several months.
-For most adults with well-controlled diabetes, A1C levels should be less than 7%.
+A1C goals should be individualized, but for most adults with well-controlled diabetes, A1C level goals should be less than 7%.
 For children, A1C should be less than 7.5%.
 (For people who do not have diabetes, normal A1C is <6%.)

 Other tests are needed periodically to screen for potential complications of diabetes, such as high blood pressure, unhealthy cholesterol levels, and kidney problems.
 Such tests may also indicate whether current diet plans are helping the person and whether changes should be made.
 Periodic urine tests for albumin and blood tests for creatinine can indicate a future risk for serious kidney disease.